ProvableHQ/welcome/documentation/leo/04_operators.md

 Computes a Pedersen commitment up to a 128-bit input in `first`, and some randomness in `second`, storing the commitment in `destination`.
 Randomness should always be a `Scalar` value, and the produced commitment will always be a `Field` value.

-The instruction will halt if the given `String` or `Struct` value exceeds the 128-bit limit.
+The instruction will halt if the given `Struct` value exceeds the 128-bit limit.

 #### Supported Types